Attack on Pearl Harbor: First wave composition

 In the first-wave attack, about eight of the forty-nine 800-kg (1760 lb) armor-piercing bombs dropped hit their intended battleship targets.
 At least two of those bombs broke up on impact, another detonated before penetrating an unarmored deck, and one was a dud.
-Thirteen of the forty torpedoes hit battleships, and four torpedoes hit other ships.
-Men aboard US ships awoke to the sounds of alarms, bombs exploding, and gunfire, prompting bleary-eyed men to dress as they ran to General Quarters stations.
-(The famous message, "Air raid Pearl Harbor.
-This is not drill.", was sent from the headquarters of Patrol Wing Two, the first senior Hawaiian command to respond.)
-The defenders were very unprepared.
+Thirteen of the forty torpedoes hit battleships, while four hit other ships.
+Men aboard the ships awoke to the sounds of alarms, bombs exploding, and gunfire, prompting them to dress as they ran to General Quarters stations.
+(The famous message "Air raid Pearl Harbor.
+This is not drill." was sent from the headquarters of Patrol Wing Two, the first senior Hawaiian command to respond.)
+American servicemen were caught unprepared by the attack.
 Ammunition lockers were locked, aircraft parked wingtip to wingtip in the open to prevent sabotage, guns unmanned (none of the Navy's 5"/38s, only a quarter of its machine guns, and only four of 31 Army batteries got in action).
 Despite this low alert status, many American military personnel responded effectively during the attack.
-Ensign Joseph Taussig Jr., aboard Nevada, commanded the ship's antiaircraft guns and was severely wounded but continued to be on post.
+Ensign Joseph Taussig Jr., aboard Nevada, commanded the ship's antiaircraft guns and was severely wounded but remained at his post.
 Lieutenant Commander F. J. Thomas commanded Nevada in the captain's absence and got her underway until the ship was grounded at 9:10 a.m.
 One of the destroyers, Aylwin, got underway with only four officers aboard, all ensigns, none with more than a year's sea duty; she operated at sea for 36 hours before her commanding officer managed to get back aboard.
 Captain Mervyn Bennion, commanding West Virginia, led his men until he was cut down by fragments from a bomb which hit Tennessee, moored alongside.